 As expected, the study showed that the weight of trimmed flower and shoots increased linearly with light intensity.
-The largest rise in production occurred between 400 and 600 μmol/m2/s where trimmed flower weight increased by an incredible 51% while fresh shoot weight grew by 26%.
+The largest rise in production occurred between 400 and 600 μmol/m2/s.
+Trimmed flower weight increased by an incredible 51%, while fresh shoot weight grew by 26%.

 What was interesting was the lack of cannabinoid increase with light intensity.
-The two companies found that LED lighting provided a 12% higher rate of cannabinoids than HPS lighting, however.
+However, the two companies found that LED lighting provided a 12% higher rate of cannabinoids than HPS lighting.

-Overall, the lighting fixture that provided 800 PPFD offered the best bang for your buck with a 13.5% increase in yield on the 700 PPFD producing HPS system, and it also used 44% less energy.
+Overall, the lighting fixture that provided 800 PPFD offered the best value for money.
+It resulted in a 13.5% increase in yield on the 700 PPFD producing HPS system.
+Significantly, it also used 44% less energy.

-It is assumed that marijuana yield will increase linearly right up to 1500 μmol/m2/s although the 2018 study seemed to suggest that 1200 μmol/m2/s was the likely saturation point.
-In any case, it is possible to hit 1500 by using broad-spectrum lighting that costs far less than what you would expect to spend.
+Nonetheless, it is possible to hit 1500 by using broad-spectrum lighting that costs far less than you might think.
 Overall, this type of lighting provides double the intensity of a typical 1060-Watt HPS light.

-The study involved members of the Greenseal Cannabis Company who grew hundreds of marijuana plants and ensured conditions such as soil composition and temperature remained constant.
+The study involved members of the Greenseal Cannabis Company.
+They grew hundreds of marijuana plants and ensured conditions such as soil composition and temperature remained constant.
 The pertinent change was the exposure to types of light and the intensity of the light.
 Overall, the yield per plant increased by 0.41 grams on average for every μmol/m2/s that reached it.

-For example, when a plant was exposed to HPS light of around 500 μmol/m2/s, the harvest was slightly less than 300 grams.
-When the light intensity was bumped up to 1500 μmol/m2/s using an LED light, the yield per plant increased to a sensational 800 grams.
+When a plant was exposed to HPS light of 500 μmol/m2/s, the harvest was slightly less than 300 grams.
+However, there was a significant improvement in yield when they used LED lighting, and the light intensity was set to 1500 μmol/m2/s.
+When the light intensity was bumped up to 1500 μmol/m2/s using an LED light, the yield per plant increased to 800 grams.

 Of course, the big question is whether the increase in energy costs justifies the increase in yield.
 The answer here is an emphatic ‘yes,’ although the researchers used a few assumptions.
-For instance, they said electricity costs $0.11 per kilowatt hour (KWH) while .41 grams has a retail value of approximately $2.32; a figure that changes depending on the strain.
-In essence, however, your energy bill only increases by $0.04 for every $2.32 of cannabis produced.
+For instance, they said electricity costs $0.11 per kilowatt-hour (KWH).
+They estimated that 0.41 grams has a retail value of approximately $2.32 (that figure changes depending on the strain).
+Therefore, your energy bill only increases by $0.04 for every $2.32 of cannabis produced.

 The Laval team pointed out that the study was focused solely on yield sizes.
-As a result, specialized lighting could improve a strain’s cannabinoid profile and justify a price hike, but the study showed no evidence that changing light spectrum bumps up your yield.
+As a result, specialized lighting could improve a strain’s cannabinoid profile and justify a price hike.
+However, the study showed no evidence that changing the light spectrum bumps up your yield.

 Final Thoughts on Grow Hacks for Bigger Yields

-Even so, OutCo saw enough from the 2018 study to make significant changes to its entire facility; using LED lighting only.
-The company also announced that it would be adding ‘double stacked’ benches, a change that could provide a 150% increase in square footage.
-If a major marijuana grower such as OutCo is determined to change the way it does things, perhaps it is a good idea for home cultivators to follow suit and benefit from higher yields.
+Regardless, OutCo saw enough from the 2018 study to significantly change its entire facility and switch to LED lighting only.
+The company also announced that it would be adding double-stacked benches.
+This change could provide a 150% increase in square footage.